sergejsha/featured/README.md

 // Last step is to add features to feature host class in your activity or a fragment.

-public MyVeryComplexFragment extends Fragment {
+public MyFragment extends Fragment {
     private SampleFeatureHost mFeatureHost;

     @Override public void onCreate(Bundle savedInstanceState) {